 Joining the CA Players can join the CA as individual members and information about joining the CA is given on the website, along with the benefits of doing so.

 Insurance Full CA Member Clubs are automatically entitled to insurance as part of the membership package.
 The insurance is provided by SportsCover, through the CA's brokers, Endsleigh.
 These links provide summaries of the cover provided to clubs and coaches respectively.
 The full cover is as stated in the Public Liability, Employer's Liability, & Professional Indemnity and Directors & Officers policy documents, however, a Communicable Disease Endorsement has been issued and these (e.g. COVID-19) are excluded from any cover.
+It is an expectation of insurers that risk assessments are in place.
 Clubs are responsible for their own equipment and buildings insurance.
 The CA has negotiated competitive rates with Endsleigh: details for these should be obtained from Endsleigh on 01242 866800.

 Grants and Loans A large part of the CA's budget goes towards giving clubs support to enhance their facilities, either as a grant or a loan.
 Clubs must be full members of the CA and raise the major part of the cost themselves.
 Clubs interested in applying for a grant should contact their Federation Development Officer who will advise them.
 The CA Bursary Scheme supports aspiring international players to go to the right tournaments, etc.

 Sponsorship Clubs are responsible for obtaining sponsorship of club events and tournaments, however if the CA obtains sponsorship for CA tournaments, then the club holding the CA Tournament receives increased Lawn hire fees.
 If the club holding the CA Tournament obtains sponsorship for it, then the club retains two-thirds of the sponsorship and the CA one-third.